Eutechnik/octomeme/README.md

 # redesigned-octo-meme
 A Python Thingus.

-# Why are you Octomeming?.
+# Why are you Octomeming?
 Brian and India would like to learn Python and thought this would be a good idea.

 Things to think about: